Endava/cats/README.md

 - `--edgeSpacesStrategy=STRATEGY` specifies how to expect the server to behave when sending trailing and prefix spaces within fields.
 Possible values are `trimAndValidate` and `validateAndTrim`.
 - `--urlParams` A ';' separated list of 'name:value' pairs of parameters to be replaced inside the URLs.
 This is useful when you have static parameters in URLs (like 'version' for example).
 - `--customFuzzerFile` a file used by the `CustomFuzzer` that will be used to create user-supplied payloads.
+- `--skipXXXForPath=path1,path2` can configure a fuzzer to be skipped for the specified paths.
+You must provide a full `Fuzzer` name instead of `XXX`.
+For example: `--skipVeryLargeStringsFuzzerForPath=/path1,/path2`

 Using some of these options a typical invocation of CATS might look like this: